Girgias/php-rfcs/container-offset-behaviour.md

 but it also "supports" appending, fetching, and fetch-appending.

-Our solution is to add legacy dimension handlers to classes that implement `ArrayAccess` reproducing the current behaviour for appending, fetching and fetch-appending;
+Our solution is to add legacy dimension handlers to classes that implement `ArrayAccess` reproducing the current behaviour for appending, fetching and fetch-appending.
-except if the class also implements one of the new dedicated interfaces.
+However, if one of the new interfaces is implemented for dedicated support to appending, fetching, and fetch-appending, then the new behaviour is used.

 ##### Changes to `SplObjectStorage`